-• Self-employment tax.
+- Self-employment tax.
 This tax applies only to resident aliens.
 Use Schedule SE (Form 1040), Form 1040-PR, or Form 1040-SS to figure your self-employment tax.
-The self-employment tax rate for 2006 is 15.3%.
+The self-employment tax rate for 2008 is 15.3%.
 This includes a 2.9% Medicare tax and a 12.4% social security tax.
-For 2006, the maximum amount of self-employment income subject to social security tax is \$94,200.
-There is no limit on the amount of self-employment income subject to the Medicare tax.

-• Social security and Medicare tax on tip income not reported to employer.
+For 2008, the maximum amount of self-employment income subject to social security tax is \$102,000.
+There is no limit on the amount of self-employment income subject to the Medicare tax. - Social security and Medicare tax on tip income not reported to employer.
 If you received tips of \$20 or more in any month and you did not report the full amount to your employer, you must generally pay this tax.
-See the Form 1040 instructions or the Form 1040NR instructions.

-• Additional tax on IRAs, other qualified retirement plans, etc. If you received a distribution from or made an excess contribution to one of these plans, you may owe this tax.
-See the Form 1040 instructions or the Form 1040NR instructions.

-• Household employment taxes.
-If you pay cash wages to any one household employee in 2006, you may owe this tax.
-See the Form 1040 instructions or the Form 1040NR instructions.

-• Tax on accumulation distribution of trusts.
-Use Form 4970 to figure the tax.

-• Tax from recapture of investment credit.
-Use Form 4255 to figure the tax.

-• Tax from recapture of low-income housing credit.
-Use Form 8611 to figure the tax.

-• Tax from recapture of federal mortgage subsidy.
+See the Form 1040 instructions or the Form 1040NR instructions. - Social security and Medicare tax not withheld by employer.
+If you are an employee who received wages from an employer who did not withhold social security and Medicare tax from your wages, you may owe this tax.
+See the Form 1040 instructions or the Form 1040NR instructions. - Additional tax on IRAs, other qualified retirement plans, etc. If you received a distribution from or made an excess contribution to one of these plans, you may owe this tax.
+See the Form 1040 instructions or the Form 1040NR instructions. - Household employment taxes.
+If you pay cash wages to any one household employee in 2008, you may owe this tax.
+See the Form 1040 instructions or the Form 1040NR instructions. - Tax on accumulation distribution of trusts.
+Use Form 4970 to figure the tax. - Tax from recapture of investment credit.
+Use Form 4255 to figure the tax. - Tax from recapture of low-income housing credit.
+Use Form 8611 to figure the tax. - Tax from recapture of federal mortgage subsidy.
 Use Form 8828 to figure the tax.